charmed-kubernetes/kubernetes-docs/pages/k8s/upgrade-notes.md

 1) Authentication of users only called [keystone-authentication][]
 2) Authentication and Authorization of users called [keystone-authorization][]

-Either option requires the deployment and management of the [k8s-keystone-auth webhook service][keystone-auth-webhook], A deployment and service to act as an agent between keystone and the kubernetes-api-server.
-This deployment provides a service endpoint for the kubernetes-api-server to use to interact with an external keystone service.
+Both options require the deployment and management of the [k8s-keystone-auth webhook service][keystone-auth-webhook], a deployment which provides a service endpoint for the kubernetes-api-server to use as an intermediate to interact with an external keystone service.

 #### Preparation
 Starting in 1.29 the kubernetes-control-plane charm will drop the following: